 You can also do this from the "Change Details" option at the top of your Internet Banking Account Overview.

 For security purposes, you may not be able to use your new number immediately.
 In the meantime you can continue to use the website from your browser.

 You should reset the app via App settings on your existing device in order to de-register your device.
 Then just download the app on your new device and follow the steps to register.
 You will need a device running iOS or Android – check the App Store or Google Play for more details.

 Yes.
 The app is compatible with standard device screen readers to help you use Internet Banking if you are sight-impaired.
 To use a screen reader, you'll need to enable the accessibility options in your device settings.

 The app has been fully accessibility tested (in line with WCAG 2.0 and respective native tablet application guidelines, and BS8878: 2010 Web Accessibility Code of Practice) and is accredited by DAC (Digital Accessibility Centre).
 User testing was carried out by individuals who are visually, mobility or hearing impaired, or who are dyslexic or have a learning disability.

 To use a Bank of Scotland app, you need to be registered for Internet Banking.

-If you're already registered for Internet Banking, you can use the same login details for the Mobile Banking and iPad apps.
+If you're already registered for Internet Banking, you can use the same login details for the Mobile Banking apps.